Building a productive working relationship

 By the same token clients should also make sure they are readily available to the developer.
 Feeling like you are working for an unseen employer can make you question the value of the project you are working on.
 How dedicated actually is the client to their product?
 Do they care about the spec detail of this ticket I need to discuss with them?
 Will my invoice actually get paid when I send it?
 So make yourself visibly available to the developer even though the likelyhood is they won't need to contact you outside of normal updates much at all.

-Hopefully, this blog post covers some genuinely useful points in building a strong and lasting working relationship between client and developer, and if you want to connect with your next valued Magento developer or client then create your project, or get your developer subscription with us today!
+Hopefully, this blog post covers some genuinely useful points in building a strong and lasting working relationship between client and developer, and if you want to connect with your next valued eCommerce developer or client then create your project, or get your developer subscription with us today!